odradev/odradev.github.io/krypto-nad-odra.md

 - Logo on the main website.
 - A promotional video materials distributed before the event.
 The proposed form is a short interview-like video.
 To be agreed with the sponsor.
 - A booth.
 - Tickets.
-That amount according to the needs.
+The amount according to the needs.

 For __$5000__ and more we offer:
-- All the above.
+- All of the above.
 - Lecture slot for a talk that fits the conference theme.
-It needs to be discussed beforehand with use.
+It needs to be discussed beforehand with us.

 Each sponsor is required to sign the agreement.
 Payment can be done before (preferred) or after the event.

-## Stadium Wrocław
+## Wrocław Stadium
-The event takes place at the [Stadium Wrocław](https://tarczynskiarenawroclaw.pl/).
+The event takes place at the [Wrocław Stadium](https://tarczynskiarenawroclaw.pl/).
 It has a good connection with the rest of the city and offers all the required infrastructure.
 That is:
 - 200 people conference room,
 - video recording capabilities,
 - space for booths,